Formula Regional Middle East Trophy

 The Formula Regional Middle East Championship is an FIA-certified Formula Regional racing series, started in 2023.
-This championship races in the Emirati venues from the 2022 Formula Regional Asian Championship and Kuwait Motor Town.
-The promoter of Formula Regional Asian Championship (Top Speed) decided to relaunch Formula Regional Asian Championship in Southeastern Asia, so the championship racing on the Middle Eastern circuits was renamed the Formula Regional Middle East Championship.
+The championship races in the Emirati venues of Yas Marina Circuit and Dubai Autodrome, as well as Kuwait Motor Town.
+The promoter of the Formula Regional Asian Championship (Top Speed) decided to relaunch Formula Regional Asian Championship in South East Asia, so the championship racing on the Middle Eastern circuits was renamed.

 Car

-The championship features Tatuus-designed and built F3 T-318 cars.
-The cars include a number of enhanced safety features including the halo.
-The cars are powered by a 1.75 L Alfa Romeo TBi/Autotecnica 270 hp turbo engine.
+The championship features the all new Tatuus-designed and built T-326 cars, powered by a 1.6L ATM-Autotecnica Motori/Toyota 3 cylinder engine.